kantarjiev/BAMRU-Org/docs/copy_editor.md

 ## Rebuild and Deploy

-Just run `rake site:build site:deploy`.
+Run `rake site:build site:deploy`.

-Changes may take up to a minute to view on the production site.
+Changes may take up to a minute to appear on the production site.

 ## Updating the HTML Calendar